X-Men: The End: Book 3: Men and X-Men

 As Jean Grey (still able to access some of her Phoenix powers) and Nova fight, Psylocke enters the fray and plunges her psi-katana in Cassandra's brain, immobilizing her.
 Jean Grey tells Cassandra that they are all going to transcend reality.
 Jean resurrects all of the defeated/dead X-Men, bringing some with her to become one with the universe while bringing others back to Earth.
 Xavier and Cassandra admit that they are scared of each other, and Jean tells them that this is part of being human.
 Then, she and the resurrected X-Men form a giant Phoenix and become part of the universe itself.

 The remaining X-Men not part of the Phoenix are seen 20 years later, when Katherine Pryde becomes President of the United States.
 It is revealed that she not only became Mayor, but a Governor as well.
 Alice Tremaine arrives in the Oval Office and makes peace with Kitty, admitting she was wrong about her and about mutantkind.
 Kitty formally disbands the X-Men, saying that they were their own worst enemy, and that it was time for something new.
 She emphasizes this is not an end, but a beginning.

 In the final frames as Kitty makes a speech, Wolverine is shown together with Psylocke, and X-23 behind him.
 Emma Frost is shown with her grown up children.
 Mystique is shown with her two grandchildren, Gambit's son is holding a baby.
 Beast is shown with Cecilia Reyes and their three children.
 Iceman and Magma are shown together.
 Sam Guthrie (Cannonball) is shown with his wife, Lila Cheney, and their trio of children.
 Kurt Wagner, Nightcrawler, is shown with his wife and two children.
 Aliya Bishop, now the Majestrix of the Shi'Ar is shown with her father, Lucas Bishop, now an Imperial Chancellor.
 Jean Grey (Phoenix), Marvel Girl, Gambit and Rogue, Havok and Lorna, Alpha Flight, Professor X and Cassandra, Storm, Archangel with Husk, Cyclops, Madelyne, Dust, Cable, Lilandra, Sage, Colossus, Hub, and a few others are shown above the crowd looking down from the other side, as it were.

-Events

-Family relations

-The following have occurred within this continuity of the X-Men: